Skip to main content

 banner

-The University of Rochester Neuroscience Young Investigator Extramural Seminar (NEURO YES) is a series designed to elevate and highlight early career investigators while creating a network of scientists committed to conducting research that will increase our understanding of the brain, mind, and body.
-NEURO YES is hosted by the Neuroscience Diversity Commission, and Brain and Cognitive Sciences Department at the Del Monte Institute for Neuroscience.
+The University of Rochester Neuroscience Young Investigator Extramural Seminar (NEUROYES) is a visiting speakers series designed to elevate and highlight early career investigators while creating a network of scientists committed to conducting research that will increase our understanding of the brain, mind, and body.
+NEUROYES — a program of the Neuroscience Diversity Commission — is hosted by the Departments of Neuroscience and Brain and Cognitive Sciences.
 We are committed to building an inclusive and equitable culture by uplifting underrepresented early career scientists who will help transform the future of science.
 As part of this mission, speakers from underrepresented populations, as defined by the NIH, will be selected and supported by the Neuroscience Diversity Commission.

 This seminar is open to postdoctoral researchers from across the United States regardless of citizenship status.

-All selected speakers will present their work, meet one-on-one with UR faculty members, and engage with fellow postdocs and graduate students to share their research and educational experiences.
+All selected speakers will present their work, meet one-on-one with UR faculty members, and engage with postdocs and graduate students to share their research and educational experiences.
+See 'General Seminar Visit Information' section below for more information.

 Eligibility